Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe1:Key1 A B0 K0 A0 B01 K1 A1 B12 K2 A2 B23 K3 A3 B3dataframe2:Key2 C D0 K0 C0 D01 K1 C1 D12 K2 C2 D23 K3 C3 D3dataframe:Key1 A B Key2 C D0 K0 A0 B0 K0 C0 D01 K1 A1 B1 K1 C1 D12 K2 A2 B2 K2 C2 D23 K3 A3 B3 K3 C3 D3

-In the event that one of the keys does not match, the merge
+In the case where one of the keys does not match, the merge

 will not be performed on that key.